A hearty and comforting Hungarian goulash with pork, potatoes, red bell peppers and lots of paprika powder.

 Instructions

-- Cut the pork meat into small cubes, about 1,5 cm/ 0.6 inches.
-Pat dry with kitchen paper.
-Heat about ⅓ of the lard or oil in a thick-bottomed, wide stewing pot or a deep pan.
+- Cut the pork meat into small cubes, about 0.5 inches/ 1.5 cm.
+Pat them dry with kitchen paper.
+Heat about โ of the lard or oil in the pot.1 lb pork/ 450 g + โ from 1ยฝ tablespoons lard

-- Fry the pork in batches until browned all over, this should take about 7-8 minutes per batch.
-Do not overcrowd the pan and add more of the fat between the batches.
+- Brown the meat in batches until browned all over.
+This should take about 7-8 minutes per batch.
+Do not overcrowd the pan; add more of the fat between the batches.
 Save a small amount of fat for the onions as well or add more if necessary.

-- Remove the meat from the pan and add the remaining lard or oil, the onions, and the carrots.
-Scrape the bottom of the pan while you stir the onions and cook the onions until nicely colored and softer, about 5-6 minutes.
+- Cook onions and carrots: Remove the meat from the pan and add the remaining lard or oil, the onions, and the carrots.
+Scrape the bottom of the pan while you stir the onions and cook the onions until nicely colored and softer, about 5-6 minutes.1 lb onions/ 450 g + 7 oz carrots/ 200 g

 - Add the bay leaves, both paprika powder sorts, and dried herbs.
 Stir well for about one minute.
 Return the pork cubes to the pot.
 Add the stock and the hot water.
-Cover the pot, bring to a boil, turn the heat down and simmer for about 20 minutes.
+Cover the pot, bring to a boil, turn the heat down, and simmer for about 20 minutes.3-4 bay leaves + 1 ยฝ teaspoon sweet paprika powder + ยฝ teaspoon hot paprika powder + ยฝ teaspoon dried rosemary + 1 teaspoon dried oregano + 1 cup stock/ 250 ml + 1 cup hot water/ 250 ml

-- In the meantime peel and cut the potatoes into larger chunks.
+- Simmer stew: In the meantime, peel and cut the potatoes into larger chunks.
 Cut the peppers into slices.
-Add both to the pot, cover leaving a small crack open, and continue simmering the pork stew for about 45-50 minutes or until the potatoes are soft and the meat is very tender.
-Don't forget to stir from time to time and add a small amount of water if the pork stew seems to get too dry.
+Add both to the pot, cover, leaving a small crack open, and continue simmering the pork stew for about 45-50 minutes or until the potatoes are soft and the meat is very tender.
+Don't forget to stir from time to time and add a small amount of water if the pork stew seems to get too dry.1 lb waxy potatoes/ 450 g + 2 red bell peppers

-- If the meat is not tender enough, prolong the cooking time, checking every five minutes or so, until the meat is very tender.
+- Check meat: If the meat is not tender enough, prolong the cooking time, checking every five minutes or so until the meat is very tender.

 Notes

-- You can replace lard with vegetable oil.
+- Lard: You can replace lard with vegetable oil.

-- Dried summer savory or thyme can be used instead, about 1 teaspoon of it.
+- Herbs: Dried summer savory or thyme can be used instead, about 1 teaspoon of it.

 renate says